cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 such as the AWS CDK or the CDKTF.
 Since cdk8s is built on the same technologies, and supports the same programming languages, it stands to reason that users would want to define both cloud and Kubernetes resources within the same codebase.
-As an example, consider a Kubernetes `CronJob` that needs an S3 `Bucket` to store periodic computation results.
+As an example, consider a Kubernetes `CronJob` that needs an S3 `Bucket` to store its periodic computation results.

 When the bucket name is known during synthesis (by explicitly setting the name of the bucket), this can be achieved fairly easily, for instance using the AWS CDK: